Saturday, November 5, 2016

 But no. It is not member size that is the differentiating feature, but the width of the belt of the namba.
 Big nambas have wide belts.
 Smol (small) nambas have narrow belts.

-We sailed south from Luganville to Wala Island on the east coast of Malakula.
+We sailed south from Luganville to Wala Island on the east coast of Malekula.
 We had a number of interesting experiences there, including a visit to a Smol Nambas display of dancing and other kastom activities.

 They were essentially trying to leverage some preservation of their traditions from tourist money.
 It was good to see the kids and young people being drawn into the process.